rphii/TimersInterpreter/README.md

 #### Times
 - Takes anything on either side, even a string.
 - If one of either of the side is a string, it will create a times calculation for all characters, e.g. `'abc'#''` is synonymous with `'a'#'b'#'c'#''`.
-Empty strings are "treated" as 0, so the previous range is _actually_ going to be `'a'#'b'#'c'#0`.
+Empty strings are removed and the whole construct is reduced to whatever is left, so the previous example is _actually_ going to be `'a'#'b'#'c'`.
 Single characters are converted to their codepoint.
 - If there is a chain of values, e.g. `2#3#5#7` it will automatically assume that the programmer wants this instead `2#3|2#5|2#7`
 - In this context, times is referring to multiplication of two values.
 - If the left side is not specified, default to 0.